tiduj/TranslateBookWithLLM/README.md

 # TranslateBookWithLLM
-Need to translate a whole book?
-This Python script is built for that.
-It uses a powerful Large Language Model (LLM) and the Ollama API to efficiently handle large-volume text translation.
+A Python script designed for large-scale text translation, such as entire books, leveraging an LLM and the Ollama API.